Krinnik/Meeting-Bot/README.md

 ***Tokens:*** We also looked at the Token Count / Compression ratios as they reveal how efficiently a summarization model reduces the original text while preserving its meaning.
 Token count indicates the number of word fragments (tokens) in a piece of text, while compression ratio measures the reduction in token count between the original text and its summary.

 Long story short, SumAction is doing a good enough job to summarize meeting notes and call out learnings.
-NOTE: We also compared how our models output compared to that of another models output and can see a lot more similarity in recall and precision scoring … which kinda points to that the models are converging closer to each other Or despite being named differently, they had a similar training set
+NOTE: We also compared how our models output compared to that of another models output and can see a lot more similarity in recall and precision scoring … which kinda points to that the models are converging closer to each other Or despite being named differently, they had a similar training set.

 ## Lessons Learned
 ----------
 - Prompt engineering is definitely an art!
 Just changing single words in the prompt can completely change up the response (eg. Using the work 'Unique').
 - LLMs and bot responses are definitely converging (feel the training datasets for LLMs were quite close - OpenAI vs. Gemini vs. Anthorpic).
-- Its getting really easy to build applications that can help increase productivity, but this comes at the expense of what traditionally took some cognitive creative thinking
+- Its getting really easy to build applications that can help increase productivity, but this comes at the expense of what traditionally took some cognitive creative thinking.
 - A high frequency # of calls to OpenAI can get expensive really quick, especially using the new models.
 - One must explore the langChain chains to and determine the right 'chain' for the agents.